Hydragas develops Lake Kivu Gas: Delivering clean energy and safety

 To prevent a catastrophe, we require large-scale gas production to reduce the risk.
+Specifically, we need to remove methane as a priority.
 A first series of low-carbon, renewable natural gas projects is ready-to-build.
 This 12-project series reduces carbon releases to atmosphere by >2 gigatons.
 But it can also do it with high investor returns.
 Further, projects by Hydragas Energy can develop the largest untapped hydrocarbon resource on earth.
 This is oceanic methane hydrates.
 Most technologies and extraction plant designs theorised or tested to date are ineffective or unsafe.
 But Hydragas develops Lake Kivu most effectively and safely of all the competitors.

 Knowing how to do it: for safety’s sake

 Hydragas develops Lake Kivu in a way that places it at the forefront of global renewable natural gas (RNG) opportunities.
 By itself, the planned series of projects will account for 2-6 gigatons of emission reductions, depending on the factors used to calculate emissions.
 The global target for RNG is to be producing 28 gigatons by 2060, mostly from cattle and pig farming waste.
 But most of these other RNG projects will be far smaller and will not have a claim to be be saving millions of lives too.
-By so many measures, Lake Kivu is a stand-out opportunity.
+By so many measures, Lake Kivu being upgraded from a natural CCS to a CCUS is a stand-out opportunity for a cleaner environment and carbon reduction.

 - Safely developing gas extraction for Lake Kivu – setting the rules